 What is Nessy Reading & Spelling?

-Nessy Learning Program is an interactive learning system developed with specialist teachers at the Bristol Dyslexia Centre that teaches and reinforces reading and spellingthrough animated fun activities.
+Nessy Learning Programme is an interactive learning system developed with specialist teachers at the Bristol Dyslexia Centre that teaches and reinforces reading and spellingthrough animated fun activities.
 Nessy Learning is an educational publisher that creates multi-media learning games, video content, and , that are used in schools and homes in 192 countries around the world.

 Key Takeaways